 His teaching record exhibits a considerable experience of commitment to undergraduate and graduates teaching in a multidisciplinary environment for more than 17 years.
-According to the official release of rate-my-professor rankings of Universities for 2014-2015, the University of Mississippi was topping the nation, and he was the highest rated professor at the school on this survey.
-Also, he has been honored with the Daniel R. Gustafson Memorial Award for Excellence in Teaching from the Physics Department at Wayne State University.
+According to the official release of rate-my-professor rankings of Universities for 2014-2015, the University of Mississippi was topping the nation and he was the highest rated professor at the school on this survey.
+Moreover, Hamed has been honored with the Daniel R. Gustafson Memorial Award for excellence in teaching from the Physics Department at Wayne State University.

-Of his research, he has worked on widely different topics in the fields of high-energy nuclear and particle physics, and Polymer Physics.
-In the field of high energy nuclear physics, he has played a leading role at the STAR experiment.
-Due to his cutting-edge work, he has produced interesting results published in peer-reviewed journals (200+ papers, with 19000+ number of citations of 73 h-index), one book, and has been invited to many international conferences, workshops, and accredited universities (57 talks) to present his results and to represent his collaboration.
-He is editorially serving as a referee for the Journal of Physics G (Nuclear & Particle Physics), and one of his single author paper was among the top cited articles in the Nuclear Experiment during the year of 2009.
+Part of his research, Hamed worked on extensively different topics in the fields of high-energy nuclear and particle physics and Polymer Physics.
+In the field of high energy nuclear physics, he has played a leading role in the STAR experiment.
+Due to his cutting-edge work, Hamed produced interesting results which were published in peer-reviewed journals (200+ papers, with 19000+ number of citations of 73 h-index), one book.
+He has been invited to many international conferences, workshops and accredited universities (57 talks) to present his results and to represent his collaboration.
+He is editorially serving as a referee for the Journal of Physics G (Nuclear & Particle Physics) and one of his single author paper was among the top cited articles in the Nuclear Experiment during the year of 2009.

 - Experimental High Energy Nuclear Physics